© 2026 SimplyTrust Software Inc.

 Like all states, Oklahoma recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.

 The state adopted the Uniform Power of Attorney Act in 2021, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2021 may not reflect the current law's protections.

 The amount a surviving spouse inherits without a will depends on whether your parents are still alive.
 If they are, your spouse may have to share the estate with them—a result that surprises many people and underscores why having a will matters.